malimccalla/cv/README.md

   BTEC Level 3 Extended Diploma (Equivalent to three A-Levels)

-  - A course that stretched me in all aspects of music performance, composition, engineering and production, and industry practice.
+  - A course that stretched me in all aspects of music performance, composition, engineering and production.

 **Highgate Woods Performing Arts College (2004 - 2009)**